 Internal Organ Damage – Lead

-Many contaminants in well water cause internal organ damage in large quantities.
-Contaminants that accumulate in the body over time, like lead, are most likely to damage the organs if consumed in ground water from a well over a period of years or decades.
+Many contaminants in well water cause internal organ damage if they’re consumed in large quantities over a long period.
+Contaminants that accumulate in the body over time, like lead, are most likely to damage the organs if ingested in ground water from a well over several years or decades.
 The kidney, liver, and intestines are particularly susceptible to damage from lead.

 Skeletal Fluorosis – Fluoride

-Skeletal fluorosis causes weakened, painful bones, and is the result of an accumulation of fluoride in the body.
-Fluoride is added to many public drinking water sources, and skeletal fluorosis is an unlikely consequence of drinking measured amounts of fluoride in water.
+Skeletal fluorosis causes weakened, painful bones, and is the result of fluoride accumulation in the body.
+Fluoride is added to many public drinking water sources, and skeletal fluorosis is an unlikely consequence of drinking low levels of fluoride in water.
 However, high levels of fluoride aren’t safe to drink because of the fluorosis risk.

 Neurological Disorders – Heavy Metals, PFOS and PFOA, Pesticides